Shivamkanse2104/Infosys-milestone/README.md

 yes

 Right... guys anyone can check the Group 2 repo... i have upload the altered documentation... check wheather it is okay..

+ok poobesh, just let me know what should i do and i will do it and do we have a session today as i didnt recive any mail yet and does anyone have any work for me to do in the project and what is my role in the project and what should i tell in the presentation